 (We saw this one swimming with only its neck out in the Orlando area in the rain – not in the Everglades.)

-They also have a variety of other wildlife, including alligators, some of the largest grasshoppers I have ever seen, and fish.
+The Anhinga Trail also have a variety of other wildlife, including alligators, some of the largest grasshoppers I have ever seen, and fish.
+It is also known for its wading birds.

 We came to the Anhinga Trail in the heat of the day in the summer after an action packed trip with the Shark Valley Tram Tour.
 We were a little disappointed because we had high hopes to get some good photographs of birds and yet didn’t see a single wading/diving bird.
 We also baked in the sun.
 We definitely saw the appeal of visiting the Anhinga Trail though – it was beautiful.
 So we’ll just have to come back in the winter and try again.